Paperspace/cli/README.md

 ## `$ pspace upgrade`

-This command upgrades [1mpspace[22m to the latest version.
+This command upgrades pspace to the latest version.

 If you used a package manager like `brew` to install `pspace`, you should use that to upgrade in order to avoid potential permissions issues.
 For example, for